MidnightDreamerX17/skill20/Optional/Feats.md

 - **Weapon Specialization** (specific) (requires Weapon Focus) - The character gains a bonus of +1 to accuracy and damage with one specific weapon type.
 - **Weapon Specialization, Greater** (specific) (requires Weapon Specialization) - The character gains a bonus of +1 to accuracy and damage with one specific weapon type.
 - **Weapon Trick** - The character can throw any weapon as a ranged weapon.
 The damage of the weapon is unchanged.
+- **White Magic of Defense** (requires Metamagic (INT) skill and Good alignment) - The character gets one free Defense Metamagic per day per 2 caster levels of their lowest-skilled magic type.
+Defense Metamagic acts as either *Empower Spell* or *Extend Spell* to a spell of the Abjuration school, chosen at the time of spellcasting.
+- **White Magic of Radiance** (requires Metamagic (INT) skill and Good alignment) - The character gets one free Radiance Metamagic per day per 2 caster levels of their lowest-skilled magic type.
+Radiance Metamagic changes half of the spell's damage to be good positive energy.
+The affected spell also creates light for a whole 10 seconds (1 round) as per the *Light* spell.
+- **White Magic of Resistance** (requires Metamagic (INT) skill and Good alignment) - The character gains a bonus equal to (Experience Level / 2) to all checks to dispel magic.
+- **White Magic of Sustenance** (requires Metamagic (INT) skill and Good alignment) - The character gains a bonus equal to (Experience Level / 2) to all concentration checks for spellcasting.
+The bonus is not applied to manifesting psionic powers.
+- **White Magic of Truth** (requires Metamagic (INT) skill and Good alignment) - The character gets one free Truth Metamagic per day per 2 caster levels of their lowest-skilled magic type.
+Truth Metamagic acts as either *Enlarge Spell* or *Extend Spell* to a spell of the Divination school, chosen at the time of spellcasting.
 - **Wide Slash** - The character can use two of their attacks to do one attack against an enemy in the back row.
 In map combat, the character can use two of their attacks to do one attack 10 feet away.
 - **Wild Eye** - The character gains a bonus of +2 to find secret doors.
 - **Wounding Attack** (requires Psionic Power skill) - You can spend 2 Psionic Power Points to add 1 point of Constitution damage to one attack.
 This is considered long-term ability damage, thus cannot be healed by normal rest.
 It must be healed by spells or psionics that explicitly state that they heal ability damage.